Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/concepts/overview/unified-liquidity/01-ulysses-unified-pools.md

 Ulysses Unified Pools are single-sided staking liquidity pools that allow the trading of assets with any number of other Ulysses Pools.
 The main difference between a Delta Algorithm LP presented in the paper mentioned above is that all Ulysses LPs reside in Arbitrum.
 This makes the trade-off between composability outside of Arbitrum with inside of Arbitrum.

 This means that when transactions are executed in Arbitrum, the protocol guarantees finality but not when trading from other chains.
-Additionally, anyone can route trades between multiple Ulysses LPs from different chains in the same execution environment, without any cross-chain calls; thereby making arbitrage cheaper to execute inside our system.
+Additionally, anyone can route trades between multiple Ulysses LPs from different chains in the same execution environment, without any cross-chain calls, thereby making arbitrage cheaper to execute inside our system.

 Each Unified Liquidity LP handles only a single token from a specific chain and is connected to one or more Unified Liquidity LPs.
 Liquidity is available to trade between each of these LPs, according to set weights.

-To ensure liquidity availability between chains, we implemented a [rebalancing fee](./fees/#rebalancing-fees) that can be zero, positive, or negative, depending on the action and bandwidth (available liquidity on the receiving chain) of the pool.
+To ensure liquidity availability between chains, we implemented a [rebalancing fee](./fees/#rebalancing-fees) that can be zero, positive or negative, depending on the action and bandwidth (available liquidity on the receiving chain) of the pool.
 There is also a [protocol fee](./fees/#protocol-fees) to be deposited in each token respective gauge.

 To ease integrations, every Ulysses LP total supply is exactly equal to the total withdrawable assets when the pool is balanced (without rebalancing fees).

 # How does an Ulysses Pool work?

-To fully understand an Ulysses Pool it is necessary to know the three actions possible that users can make to alter the pool's state: depositing, withdrawing, and swapping assets.
+To fully understand an Ulysses Pool it is necessary to know the three actions possible that users can make to alter the pool's state: depositing, withdrawing and swapping assets.

 ## Swapping Assets